-The cut paper design project depicts California natives in black and white.
-It celebrates the beauty and diversity of our natural world.
-Plants and creatures small and large are rendered in black paper on a white background.
+The cut paper design project depicts California natives in black and white, celebrating the beauty and diversity of our natural world .

 About Cut Paper Design